Raathigesh/Raathigesh.github.io/_posts/2017-01-12-using-abstract-syntax-tree-to-manipulating-code.md

 ### Converting code to AST
 Tranforming a piece of code into an AST is not a simple task.
 A source code parser will have to do this job for us.
 There are quite a few JavaScript parsers availble.
 But [Esprima](http://esprima.org/) is one of the very stable and actively maintained parser.

 But instead of using Esprima, I'm going to use another tool called [`recast`](https://github.com/benjamn/recast).
 Recast uses Esprima internally to construct AST.
-But you might ask why not use Esprima directly rather than using another library which uses Esprima internally.
+You might ask why not use Esprima directly rather than using another library which uses Esprima internally.
 Well, `recast` have some additional functionality we will require later.

 ```javascript
 import recast from 'recast';